Burgess Battery Company: During founder's lifetime

 In 1910, Burgess formed and incorporated Northern Chemical Engineering Labs (NCEL).
-Using the trade name “Northern Lights,” NCEL made and sold some dry batteries to Madison Gas and Electric.
-Burgess resigned from the University of Wisconsin July 1, 1913.
+Using the trade name “Northern Lights”, NCEL made and sold some dry batteries to Madison Gas and Electric.
+Burgess resigned from the University of Wisconsin on July 1, 1913.

 In 1915, NCEL became C. F. Burgess Laboratories, which became the parent firm for subsidiaries including the Burgess Battery Company at its founding.
-In 1916, Burgess severed all connections with the French Battery Company, and he incorporated Burgess Battery Company in 1917.
+In 1916, Burgess severed all connections with the French Battery Company, and he incorporated the Burgess Battery Company in 1917.

-After WWI, and through the 1920's, the company and battery industry prospered.
+After WWI, and through the 1920s, the battery industry and the company both prospered.
 On December 15, 1925, in Freeport, Illinois, Burgess purchased a large manufacturing building, which commenced battery production on July 1, 1926.
-Also in 1926, the University of Wisconsin awarded Charles Burgess an honorary degree of Doctor of Science.
+Also in 1926, the University of Wisconsin awarded Charles Burgess the honorary degree of Doctor of Science.

-In 1931, with the Great Depression, the company was losing $1,000 a day.
+In 1931, as a result of the Great Depression, the company was losing $1,000 a day.
 In 1937, a long labor strike led to a ruling against Burgess Battery Company.

-At the outbreak of WWII, Burgess Battery Company sold primarily to universities, colleges, schools, private scientific laboratories and all facets of civilian governments large and small—aided by Dr. Burgess’ background in academia and the scientific community.
+At the outbreak of WWII, Burgess Battery Company sold primarily to universities, colleges, schools, private scientific laboratories and all facets of civilian governments large and small – aided by Dr. Burgess’s background in academia and the scientific community.

 In 1944, Burgess received an honorary doctor's degree in engineering from the Illinois Institute of Technology.

-During WWII, when employment in a Burgess plant had reached 1,000, Burgess died unexpectedly of a heart attack on February 13, 1945 in a Chicago hospital.
+During WWII, at a time when employment in the Burgess plant had reached 1,000, Burgess died unexpectedly of a heart attack on February 13, 1945, in a Chicago hospital.

 After founder's death

 Burgess was acquired in December 1958 by Servel, Inc. (a maker of refrigerators and refrigeration equipment) and became the Burgess Battery Division of Servel.
 In 1967 Servel was merged into Clevite Corporation (a major maker of internal combustion engine bearings).
-In 1969 Clevite was merged into Gould-National Batteries, Inc. and Burgess was renamed Burgess Battery-Gould, Inc., a dba of Gould-National Batteries.
+In 1969 Clevite was merged into Gould-National Batteries, Inc., and Burgess was renamed Burgess Battery-Gould, Inc., a trade name of Gould-National Batteries.

-In 1974 the Burgess operation was acquired by Charles Pindyck, Inc. an infants-wear maker in New Jersey.
+In 1974 the Burgess operation was acquired by Charles Pindyck, Inc., an infants-wear maker in New Jersey.
 The name of the Burgess operation then became Burgess, Inc.